-English Language Learning Program (ELL)
+English Language Learners Program

 The ELL program with the Greenwich Public Schools is designed to facilitate the acquisition of communicative and academic English, academic content and cultural knowledge to enable English Language Learners (ELLs) to succeed in mainstream classes and in U.S. communities as quickly as possible.
-Our services are provided as both a pullout and a push-in model depending on a student's needs.
+ELL classes are self-contained and replace Language Arts classes until students have acquired sufficient English language proficiency to be successful in mainstream English classes, or until they meet the English Mastery Criteria established by the State of Connecticut.
 The Superintendent of Schools, or a designee, shall ascertain annually the number of children of limited and non-English speaking ability within the school system, classify them according to their dominant language, and report these data to the State Department of Education.
 All in need of instruction shall be provided with appropriate services.